 Pricing depends on which resort island you are going to, and how far it is from Male.
-For speed boats you can expect to pay about $100 return.
+For speed boats, you can expect to pay about $100 return.
 Seaplanes can cost as much as $500 return.
 If you were thinking about going to a nice restaurant on a different island for a special occasion, you need to budget for the cost of your transportation which will likely cost more than your meal.

 Given these costs, I recommend you stick to one or two islands for your trip and do some research ahead of time at how expensive it is to get to the islands you choose.

 For this article, I’ve estimated $200 with the idea of visiting two islands and using the cheaper transfer options.
 That said, you could spend much much more.

 The Maldives is an ocean lover’s paradise.
 This country has some of the best scuba diving and snorkelling in the world.
 You can expect to pay around $80 for a snorkelling tour and around $160 for scuba diving.
 Other popular activities including surfing, boating and fishing.